nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

-Note: earlier this year researchers spotted [malware](https://thehackernews.com/2021/03/researchers-spotted-malware-written-in.html) written in nim programming language which supposedly led to antivirus vendors falsely tagging **all** software written in Nim as a potential threat, including the Nim compiler, nimble (Nim's package manager) and so on (core Nim tooling is written entirely in Nim).
+Note: earlier this year researchers spotted [malware](https://thehackernews.com/2021/03/researchers-spotted-malware-written-in.html) written in Nim programming language which supposedly led to antivirus vendors falsely tagging **all** software written in Nim as a potential threat, including the Nim compiler, nimble (Nim's package manager) and so on (core Nim tooling is written entirely in Nim).
 This has been an ongoing issue ever since -